skalenetwork/skaled/README.md

 ⚠️ Note: Because this repository depends on additional submodules, it is important to pass`--recurse-submodules` to the `git clone` command to automatically initialize and update each submodule.

-If you have already cloned the repo and forgot to pass `--recurse-submodules`, then just execute `git submodule update --init`.
+If you have already cloned the repo and forgot to pass `--recurse-submodules`, then just execute `git submodule update --init --recursive`.

 ### Install dependencies (Ubuntu)